Overview

 Figures can change

 Salary criteria and fees can change.
-Values are maintained in a central data file; always check the IND required-amounts and fees pages for current figures.
+Always check the IND required-amounts and fees pages for current figures.
 Employer and role conditions still apply besides salary.

 Estimate your relocation cost